jackc4444/tf2-comm-analysis/README.md

 | ('Yes', 'No')         |         0.453 |     537.589 |                1.844 |           919 |
 | ('Yes', 'Yes')        |         0.777 |     514.349 |                2.289 |           646 |

+This table groups by `are you free to play?` and `have you spent money on this steam account?`.
+It aggregates the groupby object by the taking the mean of the `target` column, a new binary classification column which is a 1 for players that have comm access, 0 for no comm access.

+- It then takes the mean of the cleaned `hours_numeric` column (which had converted strings to numbers and got rid of absurdly big numbers)
+- the mean of `security_score` (calculated from summed incidence of 2FA, email verified, phone verified)
+- the count of the columns in each group for a sample size metric

 ### Key Findings
 - Most players surveyed have some form of communication access